kjameshuer/KJHcarousel/README.md

  Element used as "previous" button (default: '<')

  **indicatorActive** : *boolean*
- Determines whether an indicator is shown that represents the "count down" time between slides
+ Determines whether an indicator is shown that represents the "count down" time between slides (default: false)

  **afterMove** : *function*
- Callback function after the carousel has finshed transitioning to the next slide
+ Callback function after the carousel has finished transitioning to the next slide

  **beforeMove** : *function*
  Callback function before the carousel transitions to the next slide